pktgen/fgen/docs/guides/prog_guide/ring_lib.rst

 Use cases for the Ring library include:

-    *  Communication between applications in CNDP
+    *  Communication between applications in FGEN

-    *  Running a CNDP application with a pseudo ethernet device.
+    *  Running a FGEN application with a pseudo ethernet device.

     *  Used by memory pool allocator